-Counseling Resources
+Counseling Resources:

-As a college student, there may be times when personal stress interferes with your academic performance and/or negatively impacts your daily functioning.
-If you or someone you know is experiencing life stressors, emotional difficulties, or mental health concerns at Texas A&M University - San Antonio, please contact the Student Counseling Center (SCC) located in Modular C, Room 166 (rear entrance) or call 210-784-1331 between the hours of 8:00AM and 5:00PM, Monday - Friday.
-Afterhours crisis support is available by calling 210-784-1331 (select option "2").
-Please contact UPD at 911 if harm to self or harm to others is imminent.
+As a college student, there may be times when personal stressors interfere with your academic performance and/or negatively impact your daily functioning.
+If you or someone you know is experiencing life stressors, emotional difficulties, or mental health concerns at Texas A&M University - San Antonio, please contact the Student Counseling Center (SCC) located in Modular C, Room 166 (Rear entrance) or call 210-784-1331 between the hours of 8:00AM and 5:00PM.
 All mental health services provided by the SCC are free, confidential (as the law allows), and are not part of a student's academic or university record.
-SCC provides brief individual and group therapy, crisis intervention, consultation, case management, and prevention services.
-For more information, please visit www.tamusa.edu/studentcounseling
+SCC provides brief individual, couples, and group therapy, crisis intervention, consultation, case management, and prevention services.
+For more information, please visit www.tamuṣa.edu/studentcounseling